carpentries-incubator/fair-data-management-agriculture/episodes/organising-data-for-ltes.Rmd

 Using multi-row column headings can be useful mechanism for grouping related columns together in a hierarchical naming structure.
 For example, in the Sidada dataset column headings are across two rows, with cells merged to illustrate the grouped columns. while this works for a human a computer will not recognise this structure, and interpret the second row as data.
 Merged cells may also be unmerged to create nameless columns, for example, we can see this behavior if we export the Sidada data as CSV:

-Compare between datasets
-1. Treatment factors and standard experiment management can be interchangeable between.
-For example, in application of N is a treatment for Broadbalk and Embu, but not in Chitedze.
-2. Collect similar information, for example soil properties but presented differently
+### 9. Using variables as column names

+### 10. Nested/merged row headings

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Humans and computers can interpret data in Excel differently.
-- sandBe aware of common problems using Excel for managing data.
+- Be aware of common problems using Excel for managing data.
 - Excel is not a database.

 ::::::::::::::::::::::::::::::::::::::::::::::::